Back to prior page

 Terry Frost

-Real name: Terry Lawrence Frost
+Probable full name: Terry Laurence Frost

 1906 - 1993

-Terry Frost was a frequent cowboy villain beginning in the 1940s, and his film career lasted through the 1950s.
-While he did appear in a dozen or so Republic oaters and cliffhangers, Frost was most often the antagonist to Eddie Dean, Lash LaRue, Johnny Mack Brown, Whip Wilson and a few other cowboy heroes in sagebrush adventures from Monogram Pictures and PRC.
-He also became a favorite of thrifty producer Sam Katzman, and Terry appeared in over a dozen of the Katzman serials for Columbia Pictures.
+While he did appear in a dozen or so Republic oaters and cliffhangers, Frost was most often the antagonist to Eddie Dean, Lash LaRue, Johnny Mack Brown, Whip Wilson and a few other cowboy heroes in sagebrush adventures from Monogram Pictures and Producers Releasing Corporation (PRC).
+He also became a favorite of thrifty producer Sam Katzman, and Terry appeared in over a dozen of the Katzman serials for Columbia Pictures, including the two SUPERMAN cliffhangers with Kirk Alyn.

 Les Adams has Frost identified in about 120 films and of those, 82 are westerns and 22 are serials.